pfsense/docs/source/dns/dns-rebinding-protections.rst

 DNS Resolver (Unbound)
 ----------------------

-Unbound has similar protections to dnsmasq, using its “Private Address support” option.
+Unbound has similar protections to dnsmasq, using its "Private Address support" option.
 With that option enabled RFC1918 addresses are stripped away from DNS answers.
 Additionally, the DNSSEC validator may mark the answers bogus.

-In the package on 2.1 and earlier this option is located in the main “Unbound DNS Settings” tab.
+In the package on 2.1 and earlier this option is located in the main "Unbound DNS Settings" tab.
 On 2.2 where Unbound is integrated into the base system, it is active by default and controlled by the DNS Rebinding option under System > Advanced.

 Individual domains can be excluded from DNS rebinding protection using the Custom Options on the Unbound general settings.
-Enter one domain per line in the following format, preceded by the “server:” line.
+Enter one domain per line in the following format, preceded by the "server:" line.

 .. code::